 Revisions made in December 2022

-Chapter 4: Initial measurement of equity method investments
+Chapter 4: Subsequent accounting for equity method investments

 - EM 4.4.2 was updated to address an investor’s accounting for the sale of an investment when reporting on a lag.